frkn2076/AutoUI/README.md

 # AutoUI
-A simple project that draws ui for published web services.
+A simple project that draws ui to send post and get requests for published web services.

 ## Take a look at the following screenshoots.